How to Write A Better Case Study for B2B

 Today, most consumers don’t buy anything of significant value without reading online reviews first.
 Research shows that 91% of people regularly or occasionally read online reviews, according to Inc. magazine.

-The B2B equivalent of online reviews is the case study.
+Reviews and testimonials are highly relevant in the B2B space, but one layer deeper and more impactful is the case study.
 Research by the Content Marketing Institute found case studies to be one of the most effective content types for influencing engineers and other B2B buyers during the consideration and evaluation stages of their decision-making process.

 This also might be the reason why case studies consistently rank as your website’s most-read pages.
 Detailed case studies help prospects visualize how your products or services can be used for their applications.
+They demonstrate how you solve problems and show the array of scenarios that you have experience with.
 At the same time, they provide proof senior leaders want when evaluating a potential supplier’s capabilities.

 If your products and solutions are tailored to serve multiple applications or industries, create at least one case study for each sector you serve.
 Prospects value industry experience, and want proof that your solutions work in their specific situation.
 Well researched and written case studies communicate: